 - Moving large numbers of server files in house: Some IT professionals may choose to use FTP when moving server files within a closed system for an organization.
 In this case, there aren’t security concerns, and FTP may be the easiest way the IT workers know to move large amounts of files.

 What does FTP look like?

-Well, it essentially looks like the other files on your computer.
+Although it depends on what client you use to manage the files, it essentially looks like the other files on your computer.
 There’s a hierarchical folder structure, which you can explore in a similar fashion to Windows Explorer or Finder.

-On Reddit, r/opendirectories is an entire community dedicated to sharing publicly-accessible FTP servers.
+On Reddit, r/opendirectories is an entire community dedicated to sharing publicly accessible FTP servers.
 However, many of these directories are full of pirated content, porn, and a similar combination thereof.

 Using FTP to download files in this way is relatively rare.
 For the most part, FTP is used to upload files from your computer to a server you’re working on.

 Not by design, no. FTP dates back to a time long before cybersecurity was much more than a hypothetical field.
 This means that FTP transfers aren’t encrypted, so it’s relatively easy to intercept files for anyone capable of packet sniffing.

 For this reason, many people use FTPS or SFTP instead.
 These essentially work in the same manner as FTP, but encrypt everything, meaning prying eyes can’t read any files, even if they could intercept them.
 At this point, many servers refuse to offer unencrypted access, and instead, offer only FTPS or SFTP.
 SFTP in particular is a more advanced option that uses SSH protocols and packets, and has little in common with FTP despite the acronym.